MattiasKallio/snillrik-settings/README.md

 In themes like the Twentytwentytwo it's really hard to find the link to the customizer.
 This adds it under Appearance, ...where he belongs!

 == Changelog ==

+1.0.3 - 22-12-05
+Fixed minor bug in woo redirect to cart (sometimes it did not work) Added a redirect for the profile page.
+Also changed wrong date in changelog. :)

+1.0.2 - 2022-11-25
+Checking 6.1.1 and php 8.1.x

 1.0.1 adding esc where needed and removed some unused code.
-Corrected missmatching versions 1.0.0 first version, still with hope of a bright future.
+Corrected missmatching versions

+1.0.0 first version, still with hope of a bright future.